-Ankylosing Spondylitis (AS) is a chronic autoimmune disease that basically affects the spinal joints and other large joints in the body, such as the hips and shoulders.
+Ankylosing Spondylitis (AS) is a chronic autoimmune disease that basically affects the spinal joints and other large joints in the body.

 Inflammation happens as a result of the immune system activities, causing joint fusing in sections of the spine, which often leads to pain, swelling, and stiffness.
 This effect makes it hard to move and difficult to complete everyday tasks.